Karunesh-18/Skill-Swap/Readme.md

 If port 8080 is already in use, change it in application.properties: server.port=8081

-## Notes for Beginners
+## Future Enhancements

-- This application uses simple session-based authentication
+- Implement OAuth2 for secure authentication
-- Passwords are stored in plain text (for learning only)
-- The code follows a simple layered architecture
-- No complex security features (JWT, encryption, etc.)
+- Add email verification
+- Integrate with calendar services for scheduling
+- Implement payment for premium features
+- Add more advanced matching algorithms
+- Improve UI/UX with modern design

 ## License